-By Matthew Peto
+By Matthew Peto, solicitor.

 It’s hard when your ageing parents need more and more of your help.
 Coping with the emotional and practical stresses of caring for elderly parents can be very challenging, especially when vital decisions about healthcare and finances need to be made.

-This is partly due to increased awareness and a simplification of the LPA documentation, but it is fundamentally the convenience and peace of mind that LPAs give to families and loved ones.
+LPAs are increasing, partly due to increased awareness and a simplification of the LPA documentation, but it is fundamentally the convenience and peace of mind that LPAs give to families and loved ones.

 What is a Lasting Power of Attorney?

 An LPA is a powerful document.
 By putting in place an LPA, one or more individuals (known as the “attorneys”) are able to make decisions on behalf of another person, in some cases even whilst they still have capacity.
 They can therefore offer a practical way of removing the burden of decision-making from ageing parents.